G1.30 Student Co-op/Interns and Volunteer Programs

 • Obtaining a primary degree in social work or a related degree as defined by the Council on Accreditation (COA).
 Students in a social work program must be from a college or university whose program is accredited by the Council on Social Work Education (CSWE).

-The Cabinet recognizes five (5) different types of students seeking a practicum:
+The Cabinet recognizes five (5) different types of students:

 • Cabinet employees who are students seeking a graduate or undergraduate degree in social work; and

-• Graduate or undergraduate students in social work or related field as defined by COA.
+• Graduate or undergraduate students in social work or related fields as defined by COA.

 Supervision is a vital learning process for all student interns.
-After the supervisor has determined that the student intern has the ability to handle routine situations, the intern may be assigned duties similar to regular staff while under direct supervision of the practicum supervisor, provided it is not in conflict with the role of the student intern.
-Initial contacts with clients by student interns are only made while the student is in the presence of Cabinet staff assigned to work with the student.
+After the supervisor has determined that the student can handle routine situations, the student may be assigned duties similar to regular staff while under direct supervision of the practicum supervisor, provided it is not in conflict with the role of the student.
+Initial contacts with clients by students are only made while the student is in the presence of Cabinet staff assigned to work with the student.

 Practice Guidance

-• When a region or county receives a request from a prospective student to provide volunteer or internship services with DCBS Protection and Permanency, the individual is provided an application packet that includes:
+• When a division or service region or county receives a request from a prospective student to provide volunteer or co-op/internship services with DCBS the individual is provided an application packet that includes:

 • DPP-098 Student Intern/Volunteer Application;